Cperm Vault ▸ Research Document ▸ Historical Record

 Atari 400 system exhibit still Tap for sound

-And this also justifies the Cperm claim about the vehicle choice: the DeLorean wasn’t accidental.
+And this also justifies the Cperm claim about the vehicle choice: the DeLorean was not accidental.
 Its gull-wing door mechanics visually rhyme with the Atari 400 cartridge door—a physical gate that opens and closes to admit a program, mirroring the film’s time-gate conceit.
 The prop echoes the platform.

-This isn’t coincidence; it’s craft—and it tracks to specific Atari-based activities that influenced Back to the Future Part II.
-It traces back to the element that triggered the initial FBI interest in the 1981 WPA Atari cBBS: the “ATC” menu listing of stolen luxury cars offered to members.
+This was not coincidence; it was craft.
+It tracks back to specific Atari-based activities that influenced Back to the Future Part II, beginning with the element that triggered the original FBI interest in the 1981 WPA Atari cBBS: the ATC menu listing of stolen luxury cars offered to members.

-The translation of stolen cars ▸ lifted ▸ flying cars was the main fantasy presented in the daily SysOp–user (“Scott–Garet”) sessions about the ultimate asset the WPA held: “the time machine.”
-Inside the Cperm Vault (5.25-inch floppy) is the live captured conversational feed from 1981, including those ATC menu listings in the WPA cBBS program written in Atari 400 BASIC.
+The translation of stolen cars ▸ lifted ▸ flying cars was the central fantasy presented in the daily SysOp–user (“Scott–Garet”) sessions about the ultimate asset the WPA held: the time machine.
+Inside the Cperm Vault, on 5.25-inch floppy, is the live captured conversational feed from 1981, including those ATC menu listings embedded in the WPA cBBS program written in Atari 400 BASIC.

 Note: This page records facts and exhibits